 Who is responsible?

 Council is responsible for the provision, installation and ongoing maintenance of all infrastructure associated with the system.
-Victoria Police is responsible for the day to day operation of the cameras and the monitoring of the system based at Prahran Police Station.
-Victoria Police will also use the system for targeted operations from time to time.
+Victoria Police is responsible for the day to day operation of the cameras and monitoring of the network.
+Victoria Police may use the system for targeted operations.

 Protecting your privacy